Titanium14/ChatBox/README.md

 # ChatBox - A chatroom application where you can chat with a variety of people online!

-A live demo of this repository is available on [Heroku](https://chatbox3.herokuapp.com).

 ## Description

 ChatBox is a full-stack JS web application, utilising four main technologies: MongoDB, Express, React and Node, otherwise known as the MERN stack.
 In this app, users are able to enter chatrooms and converse with any users within the rooms.
 Additionally, users are able to create their own rooms, whether it is public or private is up to their discretion.